GreenWizard2015/POE_bot/MinimapRecognizer/training/README.md

-## Scripts and folders
+## (main) Scripts and folders

 dataset\ - contains data for training.

 debug\ - debug output of training.
 See NNDebugCallback.py

+model.py - Keras model of NN.

+train.py and commonTrainingLoop.py - core of training a neural network.

+DataGenerator.py - data generator for training.

+CmrDefaultModel.py - wrapper class for NN.

+MinimapRecognizer_colab.ipynb - notebook, that can be [opened]() in Google Colab and train NN on their GPU.

 converter.py - script that takes `../../minimap/*_input.jpg`, apply to them `CMinimapRecognizer` and save results into `output` folder.

-DataGenerator.py - data generator for training.

-NNDebugCallback.py - callback for debugging the training process.
-Applies the current model to `debug\src_input.jpg` and save diffs between predicted masks and ground truth.

-train.py - (for now) messy playground for training a neural network.

 ## History